 - hearing loss

-Most cases of CM are caused by a fungus called Cryptococcus neoformans.
+A fungus called C. neoformans causes most cases of CM.
 This fungus is found in soil all over the world.
-It is usually found in soil that contains bird droppings.
+It’s usually found in soil that contains bird droppings.

-Cryptococcus gattii, the other fungus that causes CM, is not found in bird droppings.
-Instead, it is associated with trees, most commonly eucalyptus trees.
-It grows in the debris around the trees’ bases.
+C. gattii also causes CM.
+It isn’t found in bird droppings.
+Instead, it’s associated with trees, most commonly eucalyptus trees.
+It grows in the debris around the base of the eucalyptus tree.

-Cryptococcal meningitis usually occurs in people who have a compromised immune system.
+CM usually occurs in people who have a compromised immune system.
 It rarely occurs in someone who has a normal immune system.
-Of the two fungi that can cause the condition, gattii is the one more likely to infect someone with a normal immune system.
+C. gattii is more likely to infect someone with a healthy immune system than C. neoformans.

-If your doctor suspects you might have CM, he or she will perform a spinal tap.
-You will lie on your side with your knees close to your chest.
-Your doctor will clean a spot over your spine, and then inject numbing medication.
-Finally, the doctor will insert a needle and collect a sample of your spinal fluid.
-This fluid will be tested to find out if you have the disease.
-Your blood may also be tested.
+If your doctor suspects you might have CM, they’ll perform a spinal tap.
+During this procedure, you’ll lie on your side with your knees close to your chest.
+Your doctor will clean an area over your spine, and then they’ll inject numbing medication.
+Your doctor will insert a needle and collect a sample of your spinal fluid.
+A lab will test this fluid to find out if you have CM.
+Your doctor may also test your blood.

-Your doctor might also perform a physical examination when trying to figure out if you have CM.
-He or she will look for the symptoms associated with this disease.
+Your doctor will also perform a physical examination when trying to figure out if you have CM.
+They’ll look for the symptoms associated with this disease.

-If you have CM, you will be given antifungal drugs.
-The most common choice is amphotericin B. You will need to take the drug daily.
-Your doctor will monitor you closely while you are on this drug to watch for nephrotoxicity (meaning the drug is toxic to your kidneys).
-Amphotericin B is typically administered intravenously.
-This means that it is administered directly into your veins.
+You’ll receive antifungal drugs if you have CM.
+The most common choice is amphotericin B. You’ll need to take the drug daily.
+Your doctor will monitor you closely while you’re on this drug to watch for nephrotoxicity (meaning the drug is toxic to your kidneys).
+You’ll typically receive amphotericin B intravenously, which means directly into your veins.

-You will probably also take flucytosine, another antifungal medication, while you are taking the amphotericin B. The combination helps treat the condition more quickly than amphotericin B alone.
+You’ll probably also take flucytosine, another antifungal medication, while you’re taking the amphotericin B. This combination helps treat the condition more quickly than amphotericin B alone.

-You will need to have your spinal fluid tested repeatedly during treatment.
-After your tests have come back negative for CM for two weeks, you will generally stop taking amphotericin B and flucytosine.
-You will typically switch to taking only fluconazole, which you will generally keep taking for about eight weeks.
+You’ll need to get spinal fluid testing repeatedly during treatment.
+If your tests have come back negative for CM for two weeks, your doctor will probably ask you to stop taking amphotericin B and flucytosine.
+You’ll probably switch to taking only fluconazole, which you’ll keep taking for about eight weeks.

-Most people who develop this form of meningitis already have severely compromised immune systems.
-Prior to about 1979, cryptococcal meningitis was very rare worldwide (Berger, 2011).
-It became much more common after the beginning of the AIDS epidemic starting in about 1980.
-According to the U.S. Centers for Disease Control and Prevention, in the general healthy population, infections by Cryptococcus neoformans occurs yearly in about 0.4 to 1.3 cases per 100,000 people.
-However, in patients with HIV/AIDS, the yearly incidence rate is between 2 and 7 cases per 1,000 people.
-It is far more common in HIV/AIDS patients in sub-Saharan Africa, where these patients have a mortality rate that is estimated to be 50 to 70 percent (CDC, 2012).
+Most people who develop CM already have severely compromised immune systems.
+According to the U.S. Centers for Disease Control and Prevention, infections by C. neoformans occurs yearly in about 0.4 to 1.3 cases per 100,000 people in the general healthy population.
+However, in patients with HIV or AIDS, the yearly incidence rate is between 2 and 7 cases per 1,000 people.
+It’s far more common in HIV or AIDS patients in sub-Saharan Africa, where people with this disease have a mortality rate that’s estimated to be 50 to 70 percent.

-In many cases, patients will need to continue taking fluconazole indefinitely.
-This is especially true in patients with AIDS.
-This helps prevent a relapse.
+In many cases, people need to continue taking fluconazole indefinitely.
+This is especially true in people who have AIDS.
+Taking this medication helps prevent a relapse.